rust-lang/book/second-edition/nostarch/chapter15.md

 us a type that can be used where we need an immutable type, and enforces the borrowing rules at runtime instead of at compile time.

-We've also discussed the `Deref` and `Drop` traits that enable a lot of smart pointers' functionality.
-We explored how it's possible to create a reference cycle that would cause a memory leak, and how to prevent reference cycles by using `Weak<T>`.
+We’ve also discussed the `Deref` and `Drop` traits that enable a lot of smart pointers’ functionality.
+We explored how it’s possible to create a reference cycle that would cause a memory leak, and how to prevent reference cycles by using `Weak<T>`.